ColasGael/DeepClimb/README.md

 ### Scrap the data
 Folder: "data/raw"

 The data has been already scrapped from [moonboard.com](https://www.moonboard.com/Problems/Index).
+It took around 15 hours.
 Scraping data: 26/04/2019.

 If you want to update the scraping or scrap a different dataset.
 - modify "data/scraper.py" to handle the modifications ;